 Those who fail to provide this foundation undermine the validity of their plan.

-TD&P relies on medical literature and market-driven data to develop pricing models that are systematic, comprehensive and objective.
-The popularity of our approach has grown in recent years as courts steadily raise the evidentiary bar for the admission of cost data.
+TD&P relies on medical literature and market-driven data to develop pricing models that are objective and comprehensive.
+Our methodology’s popularity has grown in recent years as courts steadily raise the evidentiary bar for the admission of cost data.
 (See People v.
 Sanchez, 63 Cal.4th 665 (2016)).
-Nowhere is this more evident than in personal injury cases involving the testimony of life care planners, who are often asked to testify on future medical expenses.
+Nowhere is this more evident than in personal injury cases involving the testimony of life care planners, who are often asked to testify about future medical expenses.

-As the progenitor of the leading methodology for the analysis of medical necessity and valuation of medical expenses, TD&P is uniquely qualified to assist in the development and evaluation of life care plans.
+As the progenitor of the leading methodology for the analysis of medical expenses, TD&P is uniquely qualified to assist in developing and evaluating life care plans.

 Neulicht, A. T., Riddick-Grisham, S., & Goodrich, W. R. (2010).
 Life Care Plan Survey 2009: Process, Methods, and Protocols.
 Journal of Life Care Planning, 9(4), 131–200.
 Retrieved from https://cdn.ymaws.com/rehabpro.site-ym.com/resource/resmgr/files/JLCP_Publications/JLCP_Vol_9_No_4.pdf